youozhan/mfadt-thesisstudio-1/prototyping-1.md

 #### Intention
 Keywords: unboxing, dynamics

 The first prototype is about creating a workflow that asks the audience to actively request for the disclosure of the mechanics within an algorithm-controlled system.
-Here I used a button, a mini thermal printer, and the YouTube video watching system.
+Here I used a button, a mini thermal printer, and the YouTube video watching system.
 Once the audience presses the button, a piece of paper will be printed out stating the input/output, the process, and the goal of YouTube algorithms.

 #### Material
 - Soft circuit button